-What better way to experience the island then from the water while you watch the sun set over an amazing meal?
+What better way to experience the island than from the water while you watch the sunset over an amazing meal?
 If you agree with me, look no further than Blue Whale Cruises.

 The ‘blue whale’ is a 47-foot boat that is fully air-conditioned, with toilet, spacious salon and a completely equipped galley and it comfortably accommodates up to 16 people.
 There is seating on the front deck, where you can sit to observe the sunset and room for 2 round dining tables in the salon where you will have your dinner.